giulong/spectrum/docs/README.md

 * TestBook reports (both txt and html)

 For each, you can define a `retention` node like the one below.
-As an example, let's say we'd like to keep a total of 10 reports, of which 1 at least one successful.
+As an example, let's say we'd like to keep a total of 10 reports, of which at least 1 successful.
-This means that, considering the last 10 executions, we will have:
+This means that, considering the last 10 executions, we can have one of these:

-* 10 failed reports, if there are no successful ones **at all**, even before those.
+* 10 failed reports, if there are no successful ones **at all**, even before those, or
-* 9 failed reports and 1 successful, if there was at least 1 successful execution, **even if the last 10 runs failed**.
+* 9 failed reports and 1 successful, if there was at least 1 successful execution, **even if the last 10 runs failed**, or
 * a mixed number of failed and successful reports, if the last 10 executions are mixed.

-So, when configured, the `successful` report(s) to be kept are retained even if they're older than the last `total` number of failed executions.
+So, when configured, a `successful` number of report(s), if present, are retained even if they're older than the last `total` number of failed executions.
 This is meant to have an evidence of the last successful run(s), even if there's a long recent history of failed ones.
 This snippet shows how to configure the example we just saw: